 L-citrulline - the engine for arginine

 Amino acids are among the most important building blocks for the body.
-In particular, they provide good services for the construction of cells and muscles.
-In addition, many amino acids are transformed by chemical compounds in the body to messenger substances that have a great influence on the brain, the cardiovascular system and the blood.
-In addition to the numerous essential and non-essential amino acids, which include serotonin, melatonin or dopamine, there is also a whole range of non-proteinogenic amino acids.
+They are particularly useful for building cells and muscles.
+In addition, many Amino acids through chemical compounds in the body to messenger substances that have a great influence on the brain, the cardiovascular system and the blood.
+In addition to the numerous essential and non-essential amino acids, which include serotonin, melatonin and dopamine, there is also a whole range of non-proteinogenic amino acids.

 Although these only play second fiddle at first glance, they are nevertheless enormously important due to their properties.
 Among them is also the amino acid L-Citrulline.
 In sports circles, it is also known as citrulline.
 In addition to its pure form, L-citrulline also appears very often in combination with malate or Creatine on.